-Activated carbon is characterised by a vast system of pores of molecular size within the carbon particles resulting in the formation of a material with extensive internal surface area.
-Commercially available activated carbons have surface areas from 400m2/g to in excess of 2000m2/g.
+Activated carbon, known as activated charcoal, is characterised by a vast system of pores of molecular size within the carbon particles, resulting in the formation of a material with an extensive internal surface area.
+Commercially available, activated carbons have surface areas from 400m2/g to more than 2000m2/g.

-The combination of these attractive forces and those of molecules in the surrounding medium result in adsorption of molecules at the surface of the activated carbon.
-Some molecules have structures which make them more easily adsorbed than others and it is due to this that separation of molecules is achieved.
+The combination of these attractive forces and those of molecules in the surrounding medium result in the absorption of molecules at the surface of the activated carbon.
+Some molecules have structures which make them more easily adsorbed than others and it is due to this that the separation of molecules is achieved.

-Selection of the most appropriate activated carbon type is based either on known characteristics of the chemicals to be removed in an adsorption process or by a series of controlled laboratory tests.
-Powder carbons are mainly used in batch processes and removed by filtration after an appropriate contact time whereas granular carbons are
+The selection of the most appropriate activated carbon type is based either on known characteristics of the chemicals to be removed in an adsorption process or by a series of controlled laboratory tests.